timebent/stack/README2.md

             foleys_gui_magic
             ```

-### 4. Erased this bit of code in MainComponent.cpp
+### 4. Erased this bit of code in MainComponent.cpp and replaced with the code below
             ```
             // let's listen to all midi inputs
             // enable all midi inputs